Angus G. Wynne

 Angus Gilchrist Wynne Jr. (January 9, 1914 – March 12, 1979) was an American businessman and real estate developer.

 His first major project was the Wynnewood residential development and Wynnewood Village shopping center in Oak Cliff, started shortly after World War II.
 He was later CEO of Great Southwest Corporation and Great Southwest Industrial District in Arlington, Texas; it was in that role that Wynne created the original Six Flags over Texas.
 He went on to develop Six Flags theme parks in Georgia and Missouri as well.

 Wynne later started Wynne Enterprises, conceptualizing one of the first water amusement parks in Galveston, Texas, but died before his dream could be developed.
-He also served as lieutenant commander in World War II.
+He also served as a lieutenant commander in World War II.

 Early life

 Wynne was born on January 9, 1914.
-His father and grandfather practiced law in Wills Point until his family moved from Kaufman, Texas to Dallas around 1928.
-Angus G. Wynne Sr. was the first President of the State Bar of Texas.
+His father and grandfather practiced law in Wills Point until his family moved from Kaufman, Texas, to Dallas around 1928.
+Angus G. Wynne Sr. was the first president of the State Bar of Texas.

-His brother Bedford S. Wynne, was one of the initial owners and founders of the Dallas Cowboys professional football franchise, along with Clint Murchison Jr.
+His brother, Bedford S. Wynne, was one of the initial owners and founders of the Dallas Cowboys professional football franchise, along with Clint Murchison Jr.

-His son Angus G Wynne III is the owner of Wynne Entertainment in Dallas and has been a producer of music events since 1968.
+His son, Angus G Wynne III, is the owner of Wynne Entertainment in Dallas and has been a producer of music events since 1968.

-His son Shannon Shelmire Wynne is an American restaurateur.
+His son, Shannon Shelmire Wynne, is an American restaurateur.
 He is best known for the Flying Saucer Draught Emporium, 8.0 Bar, Flying Fish, Meddlesome Moth and others.

-Wynne attended Highland Park High School and was involved in Declamation.
+Wynne attended Highland Park High School and was involved in declamation.
 He graduated from Highland in 1931.
-He continued his involvement in Declamation into University, where he competed at the University of Texas; making it into the final round.
+He continued his involvement in declamation into University, where he competed at the University of Texas; making it into the final round.

 Wynne graduated from the Lawrenceville School in 1932.

 In his free time, Angus participated in the Austin Little Theatre, and performed in the 1934 production of Design for Living.

 He also attended Washington and Lee University in Lexington, Virginia, from 1934 to 1935, before receiving a B.A. from University of Texas at Austin in 1938.

-During their time at the University of Texas, Wynne and his brother Bedford S. Wynne became brothers of the Texas Alpha chapter of the Phi Kappa Psi fraternity, as was their father Angus Wynne Sr., one of the chapter's founders in 1904.
+During their time at the University of Texas, Wynne and Bedford became brothers of the Texas Alpha chapter of the Phi Kappa Psi fraternity; their father co-founded the chapter's founders.